Baghery/BMS23/README.md

 ## Example Benchmark
 Say you want to benchmark Basilisk for a setting with 100 updates.
-First, calculate the circuit size.
-For Basilisk, this is simply the sum of the number of multiplication gates and addition gates.
+First, set the upper bound on the size of SRS.
+For Basilisk, this is simply the number of multiplication gates in the circuit.
 In this example, let's say this is 50 000.

 In ```main()``` of src/bin/basilisk_timing.rs, enter those values:
 ```
 let n_updates = 100;
 let c_size = 50000;
 ```
-If you'd like to use a different curve then BLS12-381, you can edit this here as well.
+If you'd like to use a different curve than BLS12-381, you can edit this here as well.
 Make sure the curve is imported correctly.

 Then, in the function ```basilisk_timing(...)```, change the protocol to what you want to happen.
 Make sure the randomness is produced outside of the timing, as this can be done offline.